CelinaThingbaijam/Real-Time-Sign-Language-Interpretation-System/README.md

 > + Increase the vocabulary of our model
 > + Incorporate feedback mechanism to make the model more robust
 > + Add more sign languages
-> + Increase the regional Language Scope not only in INdia but many other contries
+> + Increase the regional Language Scope not only in India but many other contries
 > + Clearity of the Audio